Why is there concern that cell phones may cause cancer or other health problems?

 What studies are under way that will help further our understanding of the health effects of cell phone use?

 A large prospective cohort study of cell phone use and its possible long-term health effects was launched in Europe in March 2010.
-This study, known as COSMOS, will enroll approximately 250,000 cell phone users ages 18 or older and will follow them for 20 to 30 years.
+This study, known as COSMOS, has enrolled approximately 290,000 cell phone users aged 18 years or older to date and will follow them for 20 to 30 years.

 Participants in COSMOS will complete a questionnaire about their health, lifestyle, and current and past cell phone use.
 This information will be supplemented with information from health records and cell phone records.

-The challenge of such ambitious studies is to maintain the completeness of their cohorts over many decades.
+The challenge of this ambitious study is to continue following the participants for a range of health effects over many decades.
 Researchers will need to determine whether participants who leave are somehow different from those who remain throughout the follow-up period.

-Although recall bias is minimized in case-control studies that link to cell phone records, such studies face other problems.
+Although recall bias is minimized in studies that link participants to their cell phone records, such studies face other problems.
 For example, it is impossible to know who is using the listed cell phone or whether that individual also places calls using other cell phones.
-To a lesser extent, it is not clear whether multiple users of a single phone will be represented on a single bill.
+To a lesser extent, it is not clear whether multiple users of a single phone will be represented on a single phone company account.

 The NIEHS, which is part of the National Institutes of Health, is carrying out a study of risks related to exposure to radiofrequency energy (the type used in cell phones) in highly specialized labs that can specify and control sources of radiation and measure their effects on rodents.